avenjd/RandomPassword/README.md

 # RandomPassword
-Here you can generate your random 20 characters password and fast copy to clipboard
+Here you can safe generate your random password and fast copy to clipboard